ramanagali/Interview_Guide/Cloud_DevOps_Interview_Questions.md

   * Tree
   * Mesh
   * Hybrid
+* **Explain Network delivery steams**?
+  * **Unitcast**: One to one communication where there is one sender and one receiver.

+  * **Broadcast**: Sending a message to everyone in the network.
+The address ff:ff:ff:ff:ff:ff is used for broadcasting.
+Two common protocols which use broadcast are ARP and DHCP.

+  * **Multicast**: Sending a message to a group of subscribers.
+It can be one-to-many or many-to-many.

 ### Linux
 * **How SSH Configuration**
 	- server configured with public key & `sshd service` running